The subject of Airbeds in general brings up the differences between active support and passive support.

 An air bladder has very little resilience.
 What this means is that unless you require the same levels of support in all of your sleeping positions, you will need to adjust your settings when you change from certain positions into other positions that have very different profiles and support needs.
 Even the attempts to compensate for this still are not as successful as what other support methods do more naturally.

-It seems to me that an air bladder ... even one with many individual degrees of adjustability ... is an expensive way to do what other materials and methods do much better, with much more variability, and at a lower cost.
+It seems to me that an air bladder ... even one with many individual degrees of adjustability ... is a costly way to do what other materials and methods do more effectively, with more variability, and at a lower cost.
 An air bladder with 100 different support settings is competing with support methods (that have progressive support and resilience) that have thousands if not millions of degrees of microadjustability ... and this adjustability is automatic and doesn't require a manual adjustment.
 An air bladder with several zones of support on each side is competing with materials that through their comfort factor, resilience, and zoning schemes have thousands and millions of microzones.

-In a limited trial in a store you may find a setting that feels comfortable even with thinner comfort layers on top but how comfortable will it be when you get it home and it is exposed to the real world of your changing comfort and support needs over many nights and years.
-You may also find an airbed with thicker more active layers on top that feels wonderful in the store and feels wonderful when you get it home and sleep on it for a longer time but how much of that "perfection" are you crediting to the air bladder and how much of it is really coming from the thicker more active layers on top.
+In a limited trial in a store you may find a setting that feels comfortable even with thinner comfort layers on top but how comfortable it will be when you get it home and it is exposed to the real world of your changing comfort and support needs over many nights and years is open to question.
+You may also find an airbed with thicker more active layers on top that feels wonderful in the store and feels wonderful when you get it home and sleep on it for a longer time but how much of that "perfection" are you crediting to the air bladder and how much of it is really coming from the thicker layers on top.

-Granted it may take some research and effort to find a more "traditional bed" that has the comfort range (ability to relieve pressure in different positions) and the support range (ability to keep the spine aligned in different positions) that fits you but once you find this you have a bed with thousands/millions of variations in support instead of 20 - 100 and thousands/millions of variations in microzoning instead of a few (usually 2 or 3) areas of individual macro zoning on each side.
+Granted it may take some research and effort to find a more "traditional bed" that has the comfort range (ability to relieve pressure in different positions) and the support range (ability to keep the spine aligned in different positions) that fits you but once you find this you have a mattress that adapts more naturally and "automatically" with thousands/millions of variations in support instead of 20 - 100 and thousands/millions of variations in microzoning instead of a few (usually 2 or 3) areas of individual macro zoning on each side.

 Mechanical breakdown, leakage, mold issues, breathability, durability, noise, middle dividers, and ease of use are all issues that come up with airbeds and while they have been dealt with to varying degrees by different manufacturers, they are not all completely solved.
 Complex mechanical systems as a whole have issues that are not inherent in materials that do not need "mechanics" to function.

-Having said all that, if I was to look seriously at an airbed, there are many manufacturers that within the limitations of the system itself are producing airbed mattresses that have far greater value and more features than the top 2 (IMO).
-I was surprised at how many there were and was even more surprised at the huge variability in prices.
-More expensive and even much much much more expensive in airbeds does not always mean better.
-Take a close look at how much you are paying for a name, how much you are paying for the air bladder system, and how much you are paying for the layers above the air bladder system.
+Having said all that, if you are looking seriously at an airbed, then there are many manufacturers that within the limitations of the system itself are producing airbed mattresses that have greater value and more features than the top 2 manufacturers (IMO).
+It may be surprising how many there are and the huge variability in prices may be more surprising yet.
+More expensive and even much much more expensive in airbeds doesn't always translate into better quality materials or better value.
+Take a close look at how much you are paying for a name, how much you are paying for the air bladder system, and how much you are paying for the quality of the materials above the air bladder system.
 Compare the features and construction of the air bladder system.
-Compare air bladder systems with similar comfort layers and similar features and quality to each other and you may be very surprised at the huge discrepancy in prices and value.
+Compare air bladder systems with similar comfort layers and similar features and quality to each other, and compare the zoning options and the side by side split options and you may be very surprised at the significant discrepancies in prices and features and value.

-As in anything else, there may be some people for whom an air bladder system is absolute perfection and are quite happy with the price they paid for it.
-I seriously question their value when compared to the alternatives.
+As in anything else, there may be some people for whom an air bladder support system is absolute perfection and are quite happy with the price they paid for it.
+They also have the advantage of other component mattress systems where the individual layers and components can be replaced individually rather than having to replace the complete mattress.
+Overall though ...
+I would make some very careful comparisons with other types of mattresses based on real world performance and benefits outside of "marketing" information and would question their value when compared to the alternatives.